coleduclos/drpepper/Task_1/Dr_Pepper_Cloud_Design.md

 #### Riak
 At least 2 EC2 instances of Riak running in each DB dedicated private subnet.
 #### Data Backup
-Everyday do an EBS snapshot of all Riak nodes running (one at a time).
+Everyday do an EBS snapshot of all healthy Riak nodes running (one at a time).

 ### Logging & Monitoring
 The following logs will be stored in **S3 Bucket(s)**:
-* AWS CloudTrail
+* CloudTrail
 * CloudWatch
-* AWS ELB Logs
+* ELB Logs
 * EC2 System Logs
 * VPC Flow Logs